Exeter, California

 Exeter is a city in Tulare County, California, United States.
 It is situated in the San Joaquin Valley near the foothills of the Sierra Nevada.
-The population was 10,334 at the 2010 census.
+The population was 10,321 at the 2020 census, down from 10,334 at the 2010 census.

 Exeter is located on State Highway 65, 2 mi south of Highway 198 and 15 mi east of Highway 99.

 History

 Before the arrival of European settlers, Yokuts settled around an area in an oak forest two miles north of Exeter.
 The current town site was a plain that possessed elk, antelope, frogs, and deer.
 Rocky Hill, to the east of the city, offered shelter to native tribes when the plain flooded.
 Several caves on the hill contain petroglyphs, though some of the most important of these were destroyed by local vandals/looters and poorly managed and unsupervised steer.

 The town site traces its roots to the construction of a railroad line through the San Joaquin Valley, by 1888 a line passed through the area.
 A representative of the Southern Pacific Railroad, D.W.
 Parkhurst, purchased the land from an early settler, John Firebaugh, and formed the town which he named after his own hometown of Exeter, England.

 The damming of the Kaweah valley during the 1930s provided a reliable source of water for agriculture.
 Cattle ranching grew at the beginning of the 20th century, led by the Gill Cattle Company, which opened in the late 1800s and was once the largest such business in the United States.
 The town incorporated in 1911.
-In October, 1929, Exeter was the site of a large Anti-Filipino race riot.
+In October 1929, Exeter was the site of a large Anti-Filipino race riot.
 A mob stormed a Filipino work camp, bludgeoning 50 Filipino laborers and burning their camp to the ground.
 This race-riot sparked a wave of Anti-Filipino hatred.
-In 2006 the Exeter city of commerce officially apologized for such actions and offered restitution to survivors.

 Professional artists depicting the history of the area have painted huge murals on exterior walls throughout the downtown area.
 There are currently 31 murals in this outdoor art gallery.